wp-plugins/maxgalleria/readme.txt

 No. The MaxGalleria core plugin contains plenty of functionality to keep even the most die-hard gallery user happy.
 But for those looking to enhance their gallery experience, [MaxGalleria addons](http://maxgalleria.com/shop/category/addons/?utm_source=wordpress&utm_medium=mgrepo&utm_content=maxgalleria-addons&utm_campaign=plugin) are the perfect choice.

 == Changelog ==

+= 3.1.2 =

+* Fixed NextGen import error
+* The single-maxgalleria.php template is now copied to the child theme if one is in use
+* Single-maxgalleria.php will be copied to the new theme when themes are switched
+* Added logging to a maxgalleria.txt file in the wp-admin folder when Maxgalleria is activated

 = 3.1.1 =